serenita-org/vero/docs/why_vero.md

 3. **DVT - Obol's Charon**

+The Charon middleware client is not open-source, requiring an additional use grant from Obol for production use.

-Obol's team took a different approach and did not implement their own validator client, instead choosing to go with a middleware approach, standing between existing validator clients and beacon nodes.
+Obol's team also took a different approach and did not implement their own validator client, instead choosing to go with a middleware approach, standing between existing validator clients and beacon nodes.
 That approach required some Charon-specific changes in beacon nodes.
+Again, any issue with Charon would be non-trivial to recover from.

-*TLDR: non-standard middleware approach*
+*TLDR: license, non-standard middleware approach*

 ___
 The biggest shared risk for all of the above options was downtime.